mashraf94/Traffic-Sign-Classifier-Project/writeup_report.md

 ![alt text][piecharts]

-The previous figure shows that for most images, the model is relatively sure of the correct sign, however as the image complexity increases, the model is slightly less sure:
+##### The previous figure shows that for most images, the model is relatively sure of the correct sign, however as the image complexity increases, the model is slightly less sure:

 * For Example: The 'Beware of ice/snow' sign and the 'Roundabout Mandatory', although correct, the model is less sure of its prediction than the 'Yield' Sign.
+This might result from:
+    - The difference in detail complexities between these signs graphical details.
-            + That might result from the difference in complexity between those two signs, however I think its mostly impacted by the low density of the 'Beware of ice/snow: #30' and 'Roundabout Mandatory: #40' examples in the training data set, in contrast to the high density of 'Yield: #13' traffic Sign.
+    - The effect of Low density of the 'Beware of ice/snow: #30' and 'Roundabout Mandatory: #40' examples in the training data set
+    - In contrast, with 'Yield: #13' traffic Sign, which has one of the highest densities in the data set.
-                 + Note: You can check the Training data set bar chart to visualize the difference
+      - Note: You can check the Training data set bar chart to visualize the difference

 Nonetheless, its obvious that the model is a lot less convinced with its prediction for the 'Wild Animal Crossing' Sign, as its only 65.9 % thinks its a 'Bumpy Road' Sign and a probability of 4.7 % that its the 'Wild Animal Crossing' Sign as its 5th highest prediction.